Talk to Me Texas

 I was living in Rio Rancho, New Mexico when the lament of a country song, “Won’t you talk to me Texas?
 Let me hear that drawl” stirred faded memories of bygone days in Wimberley, Texas.
 In retrospect, the time spent in the company of horses in the Texas Hill Country was all too short, less than 10 years.
 In the 1970s it was a treasure of time like no other.
 At the risk of sounding a bit like a country girl raised on Willie Nelson, Lone Star belt buckles and old faded Levis, there's nothing better than Texas sunshine, deep shade, cool clear waters and the smell of rarified country air.
-There were 4-H play days, midnight horseback rides and overnight camping trail rides.
-I never got over the lonesome call of a Whip-poor-will at dusk or the Hill Country’s signature live oaks, limestone and long winding roads.
+Along with 4-H play days, midnight horseback rides and overnight camping trail rides, I never got over the lonesome call of a Whip-poor-will at dusk or the Hill Country’s signature live oaks, limestone and long winding roads.
 “Talk to Me Texas” is a gift for my two girls – lest they forget the days they have grown past – the summer days when they knew first hand, “The wind of heaven is that which blows between a horse’s ears.”